NOT-A-ROBOT-Michael/Machine_Learning_Course_Project/README.md

 # Machine_Learning_Course_Project1_GroupM
-This is our project four our machine learning module.
+This is our project for our machine learning module.

 Scenario: